-Have you ever wondered why it is so hard to get on Mission for God and stay on Mission?
-For most of us we are excited to say we are living missionally, we throw the vocabulary around because it sounds cool, but the actual practice of living missionally is non-existent, or very difficult.
-Today I want to provide you with the reason it is hard to live missionally, and how we can actually get started and sustain our mission.
+Have you ever wondered why it is so hard to get on mission for Jesus and stay on mission?
+For most of us, we are excited to say we are living missionally, we throw the vocabulary around because it sounds cool, but the actual practice of living missionally is difficult.
+Why is it hard to live missionally?
+How we can actually get started and sustain our mission?

-How to GET on Mission and STAY on Mission
+How Can we GET on Mission and STAY on Mission?

-In order for us to get on mission and stay on mission, a greater more powerful affection must come into our heart.
-That greater more powerful affection must be an affection for Christ.
 If we want ourselves and our people to be on mission for Christ, our affection for Christ must be the dominating affection of our hearts.
-If something else is the dominating affection, such as acceptance, status, or materialism, then mission will not be fully realized, and it may not even start.
-This means being on mission is a heart issue, rather than a program or strategy issue and must be attacked at the proper level if it is to be successful.
+If something else is the dominating affection, such as acceptance, status, or materialism, then mission will not be fully realized, and it is probably not going to start.
+Living on mission and staying on mission is a heart issue.
+It is not a program or strategy issue, which means we must attack a lack of mission at the heart level.

-(1) We must have an unwavering commitment to understand the Gospel in a greater way.
+(1) We must have an unwavering commitment to understanding the Gospel in a greater way.

 (2) We must be willing to fail.

 In our willingness to fail, we show we realize we are not the ones who expand the kingdom; rather, it is the Father, Son, and Holy Spirit who expand the kingdom.
-As we depend on God our affection for Him increases because we realize he is the one who sustains and provides for us in our mission.
+As we depend on God, see Him sustain us, and even use us to expand His kingdom, our affection for Him should increase and stimulate us to further mission.